 I hate catching public transport.
 Is there parking available at the studio?

-There’s plenty of free street parking around the studio and you’ll usually have no troubles finding something within a block or two.
+There’s plenty of street parking around the studio and you’ll usually have no troubles finding something within a block or two.
 Keep in mind however that we are not the local council, parking inspectors nor law enforcement.
 We can’t and don’t guarantee you a park within a certain distance of the studio.
-West End is a very busy area, increasingly more so every day, so please allow a little extra time to find parking and make your way to your appointment.
+Fortitude Valley is a very busy area, increasingly more so every day, so please allow a little extra time to find parking and make your way to your appointment.

 What are the shop hours?